rear/rear/doc/user-guide/04-scenarios.md

     Finished in 119 seconds.

-WARNING: The message above about _/dev/cciss/c1d0_ not being used makes sense as this is not a real disk but simply an entry for manipulating the controller.
+WARNING: The message above about _/dev/cciss/c1d0_ not being used makes sense as this is not a real disk but an entry for manipulating the controller.
 This is specific to CCISS controllers with only a tape device attached.